-The weather in Shanghai in 2016 has also been a key factor leading to improved air quality for the first three quarters.
+The weather in Shanghai in 2016 also was a key factor leading to improved air quality for the first three quarters.

-During the first quarter we had more rain than in the same period of 2015.
-And during the second quarter we had more wind from gales and typhoons than usual.
+During the first quarter Shanghai enjoyed more rain than in the same period of 2015.
+And during the second quarter Shanghai had more wind from gales and typhoons than usual.

 Lower temperatures in the winter can force some cities in the North to turn on their centralized municipal heating systems earlier than usual.
 These systems, powered by coal, cause large amounts of air pollution, some of which will find its way down to Shanghai as the winds shift to the South in winter months.

-Approximately 20% of Shanghai smog is caused by pollutants from other provinces, much of it concentrated during the winter months.
+Approximately 20% of Shanghai smog is caused by pollutants blowing in from other provinces in the North, much of this concentrated during the winter months.

-Beijing and other areas in the North experienced off-the-charts pollution levels several times in the winter of 2016, 2017.
-The national Ministry of Environmental Protection has criticized several local governments in the North for not doing enough to reduce air pollution.
+Beijing and other areas in the North experienced off-the-charts pollution levels several times in the winter of 2016 to 2017.
+The China Ministry of Environmental Protection criticized several local governments in the North for not doing enough to reduce air pollution during the winter.

 On November 19th, 2016 Shanghai’s AQI hit the magic number of 200 for the first time since the previous winter, corresponding to a PM2.5 density of 150 mg/u3.